Hisar Hill

 The Hisar (Хисар) is a 341 m hill near the town of Leskovac in southern Serbia.
 A town's symbol, the hill is known for the remains of the large, fortified Bronze Age settlement and has been declared a nature park.
-The evidence confirm the almost continuous habitation from the Neolithic to the Ottoman period, and as the town of Leskovac engulfs the hill, until today.
+The evidence confirms the almost continuous habitation from the Neolithic to the Ottoman period, and as the town of Leskovac engulfs the hill, until today.

 With numerous remains of the equipment for iron processing (grinders, furnaces, charcoal piles), iron ore itself and high quantities of discovered slag, dated from the 14th to the 11th century BC, indicates that this was the oldest known occurrence of ferrous metallurgy in Europe and one of the oldest in the world.
 A nicely preserved needle, discovered on the site in 2001, is considered to be one of the oldest surviving metallic objects on the planet.

 Location

 The hill is located within the urban area of Leskovac, in the valley of the Veternica river, which passes east of the hill.
 Almost from all sides it is surrounded by the town's urban tissue, with only southwest and, partially, south side remaining unurbanized.
 On the north, there is a Park "Devet Jugovića".